microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 ### Calibration Mode

-To enter calibration mode, press the Cal. button when NOT in Low Power mode or by sending the command "RECAL".
+To enter calibration mode, press the "Wake" button when NOT in Low Power mode or by sending the command "RECAL".

 **Note: If in calibration mode and the board is powered off before completed the calibration previous calibration settings will be used.
 (Calibration values in progress are NOT stored in EEPROM until the cycle has finished).
 If the stored values are invalid, the system will request calibration on power being restored.**